 Last year I decided to put an Apple Lightning connector on my Etymotic ER-4SR earbuds before being unsatisfied with the build quality and buying a pair of B&O E8 earbuds instead.
 But since the E8s are useless, I decided to go back and finish what I started with the Etys.
 Originally I just wired the parts together and covered them in multiple layers of heatshrink tubing.
 The result was usable but awkward.
 The plug was far too long and I was always afraid that I was going to bend or break it.
 The heatshrink surrounding the wiring was very stiff, but it was just a friction fit and I never really trusted it for strain relief.
-But I have a 3D printer that can print molds, and I have two-part polyurethane from previous projects, so I decided to just print and mold a new plug that should be just as durable and should last as long as all the other parts of the headphones.
+But I have a 3D printer that can print molds, and I have two-part polyurethane left over from previous projects, so I decided to just print and mold a new plug that should be just as durable and should last just as long as all the other parts of the headphones.

 I briefly analyzed the Apple Lightning DAC in my previous post, though for some reason I didn't actually write down the wiring configuration.
 Here is it.